 - Additional information

 Red-Tailed Hawk Foot Closed measures 5.31 inches.
-Red-Tail Hawk Foot Closed is museum quality polyurethane cast.
+Red-Tailed Hawk Foot Closed is museum quality polyurethane cast.
 Made in the USA.
 Buteo jamaicensis is the scientific name.
-Our percise skull can be used as a teaching tool, museum foot exhibit, home decor foot, or office decor foot.
+Our precise foot can be used as a teaching tool, museum foot exhibit, home decor foot, or office decor foot.

 Red-tailed hawk or Buteo jamaicensis plumage can be variable, depending on the subspecies and the region.
 These color variations are morphs, and are not related to molting.
 They have a whitish underbelly, formed by horizontal streaks in feather patterning, is present in most color variations.

 Most adult red-tail hawks or Buteo jamaicensis have a dark brown nape and upper head which gives them a somewhat hooded appearance, while the throat can variably present a lighter brown.
 Especially in younger birds, the underside may be otherwise covered with spotting and some adults may too manifest this stippling.

 The back is usually a slightly darker brown than elsewhere with paler scapular feathers, ranging from tawny to white, forming a variable imperfect “V” on the back.
 The tail of most adults, is rufous brick-red above with a variably sized black subterminal band and generally appears light buff-orange from below.

 The typical pale immatures typically have a mildly paler head and tend to show a darker back than adults with more apparent pale wing feather edges above.
 In immature red-tailed hawk or Buteo jamaicensis of all hues.

 |Red-Tailed Hawk Facts||